Prostitution in Iceland

-Prostitution in Iceland is thriving despite paying for sex being illegal.
+Prostitution in Iceland is not illegal, but paying for sex is.

 The police have stated that they do not have the resources to enforce the law.
 Consequently, a vigilante group called "Stóra systir" ("Big Sister") has been formed.

 A report published in 2017 by the National Commissioner of the Icelandic Police states that prostitution had "exploded" in the previous 18 months.
 The vast majority of prostitutes in the country are foreign.
 Police believe prostitution in Iceland is partially tied to organised crime and human trafficking.
 The police have also stated that it is currently difficult for them to combat suspected human trafficking because the alleged victims often refuse to cooperate with the police and testify or file charges.

 The country has become a sex tourism destination.
-According to the police prostitution often takes place in downtown Airbnb apartments.
+According to the police report, prostitution often takes place in downtown Airbnb apartments.

 History

 Before 2007, selling sex was illegal: according to the 206th article of the Icelandic Penal Code (almenn hegningarlög): "Anyone engaging in prostitution for own upkeep shall be subject to imprisonment for up to 2 years."
 That paragraph was deleted in 2007, as the "government argues most people who solicit sex do so because they have no other choice or because they are forced into prostitution by others.
 By making soliciting sex legal, the government believes individuals who have been forced into prostitution would rather come forward and lead police to those responsible."

 This move was supported by international women's groups.

 In 2009, paying for sex was outlawed, criminalizing the clients, while selling sex remained decriminalized.
 The new law placed Iceland in line with Sweden and Norway, Canada also introduced a similar law in 2014.